shrinerb/shrine/doc/getting_started.md

 ### Eager processing

-You can use the [`derivatives`][derivatives plugin] plugin to generate a pre-defined set of processed files:
+We can can use the [`derivatives`][derivatives plugin] plugin to generate a pre-defined set of processed files (e.g. image thumbnails).
+We do this by registering a derivatives processor block and then explicitly triggering
+creation:

 ```rb
 # Gemfile